 In 1969, the poet Robert Hayden (M.A.
 1946) received an offer to become the consultant in poetry to the Library of Congress, the highest honor the United States bestows upon a poet.
 Hayden would have been the first black poet to receive the title.
-According to biographer John Hatcher, a senior administrator in the U-M English department advised Hayden not to accept the offer.
+According to biographer John Hatcher, an administrator in the U-M English department advised Hayden not to accept the offer.
 Having just returned to the department as a full professor, it would certainly be unconventional to immediately go on leave.
-And though Hayden had rightfully been approved for a full professorship, grumblings in the department that he lacked a doctorate and scholarly publications put him on less certain ground than he might have liked.
 Best tell them no, the administrator recommended.

 The position, now known as poet laureate of the United States, was an accolade that Hayden had wanted and worked toward for years.
 Despite his disappointment and frustration, Hayden allowed himself to be persuaded.
 He declined the position.

 Instead, the poet turned his attention to local pursuits.
 There were classes, curricula, and committees to attend to.
 There was his family and his own verse.
 There was work to be done that only he could do.
 So he worked.

 Robert Hayden was born on August 4, 1913.
 His parents, Asa and Ruth Sheffey, were divorced, and Hayden was raised by Ruth’s friends, the Haydens.
 He regularly visited his birth mother in Buffalo, where the pair went on boat rides and out to the theater, and Ruth Sheffey also visited the Haydens on occasion.
 Hayden went to see his father when he was 12, but the meeting did not go well.
 Like his foster father, Asa Sheffey did not seem to understand his son’s solitary tendencies.